-AILA Doc No. 11120971 | Dated February 2, 2012
+AILA Doc No. 11120971 | Dated April 27, 2015

-First, on June 17, 2011, ICE Director John Morton issued two memoranda encouraging the expanded exercise of prosecutorial discretion in all phases of immigration enforcement.
+On June 17, 2011, ICE Director John Morton issued two memoranda encouraging the expanded exercise of prosecutorial discretion in all phases of immigration enforcement.
 Subsequently, on August 18, 2011, DHS announced the establishment of a joint DHS-Department of Justice (DOJ) working group charged with reviewing the approximately 300,000 cases pending before the Executive Office for Immigration Review (EOIR) to identify candidates for administrative closure.
 Most recently, on November 17, 2011, DHS issued three documents detailing how the agency will implement the review process.

 In January 2012, ICE completed two pilot projects of Prosecutorial Discretion review in Denver, CO and Baltimore, MD.
 This webpage is a one stop repository for all information pertinent to both this pilot program and Prosecutorial Discretion in general.
 We've recently added a podcast on prosecutorial discretion that is available to the public, so please feel free to share it with any interested parties.
 There are also two general practice advisories for practitioners as well as targeted ones for Denver and Baltimore.
 Finally, AILA and AIC are collecting cases involving prosecutorial discretion after November 17, 2011.
-If you have a case or have had a conversation with ICE about prosecutorial discretion or the review, please fill out this survey:

 Cite as AILA Doc.
 No. 11120971.